perlaruizaviles/farandula/demos/java-server/README.md

 - Testing
     - [ ] Add tests for each new flight service members.

-- Code
-    - [ ] Change the airport source class to a hashmap implementation.

 ## Spring Boot Approach
 Spring Boot is a micro framework which makes easier to create stand-alone Spring-based applications [https://projects.spring.io/spring-boot/].
 This framework comes with different useful features to work faster.